ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 conform to the model.

 In the processing model,
-a valid JSONPath query is executed against a Value, the *Argument*, and produces a list of zero or more nodes of the Value which are selected by the JSONPath.
+a valid query is executed against a value, the *argument*, and produces a list of zero or more nodes of the value.
-(Note that the term Value also implies that this value complies to the definitions in {{-json}}, i.e., is indeed a Value.)

-The JSONPath query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides input to the next selector.
+The query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides input to the next selector.
 These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.

-The nodelist going into the first selector contains a single node, holding the Argument.
+The nodelist going into the first selector contains a single node, the argument.
 The nodelist resulting from the last selector is presented as the result of the query; depending on the specific API, it might be presented as an array of the JSON values at the nodes, an array of